How to Participate in the ATIPPA Review Process

 Disability Related Accommodations or Supports

-• Please advise Committee support staff in advance of public hearings, of any disability related accommodations or supports that may be required.
+• Please advise Committee support staff in advance of public hearings of any disability related accommodations or supports that may be required.

 Arriving at a Public Hearing